 The story has several lessons.
 First, it is easy to be mistaken about something.
 What is reality isn’t always what we see or think we see.
 In Buddhism there is a saying about mistaking a rope for a snake.
 Next, it illustrates the differences between the two cities.
 Osaka has a long history of being a hub port for trade.
 It was also the capital city various times during the Asuka and Nara periods of Japanese history.
 Being a major port city, Osaka was an important commercial center.

 Kyoto was the capital of Japan for more than 1,000 years.
 The city was founded as the capital during the 700s.
 I have to note that Tokyo (Edo) was the defacto capital of Japan during much of imperial history.
 Kyoto was the home of the imperial family; Edo was home of the Shogun.
-Japanese politics is complex.
+Japanese politics are complex.

 In any case, this folktale points at how people are mistaken to think the economic center of Japan (Osaka) and the imperial/cultural center of Japan (Kyoto) are the same.